Process of the TIF Program

 City of Carbondale Tax Increment Finance (TIF) Program

 When a tax increment financing (TIF) district is established, the equalized assessed value (EAV) on each property within the TIF district is set at a "base" value.

 For 23 years after the TIF district was established, property tax revenue generated by higher property values within the district is paid to the City's special TIF fund instead of the other taxing bodies.
 Those taxing bodies (the county, park district, school districts, etc.) continue to get the tax revenue from the "base EAV" in the district but not the revenue created by property values above the base.

 The City of Carbondale currently offers incentives for redevelopment in the TIF district by reimbursing developers for expenses through an annual rebate on property tax.
 The rebates are reimbursement for eligible project costs and are tied directly to the property tax increment created on the site of their new development.
 In several cases, the City has pledged to developers 75% of the property tax on the new improvements they create.
 This arrangement continues until the point at which the developer has been paid the agreed-upon reimbursement.

 Example of a Hypothetical Property in the TIF District

 Tax Paid: $25,500

-In this case, the developer has a Redevelopment Agreement with the City Council stating that the City will pay the developer 75% of the property tax increment each year, up to the point that the City has paid $275,000, which was the developer's cost to buy the land.
-Assuming that the property's new assessed value and the overall property tax rate stay the same, it will take 17 years for the City to complete payment of the reimbursement.
+In this case, the developer has a Redevelopment Agreement with the City Council stating that the City will pay the developer 75% of the property tax increment each year, up to the point that the City has paid $275,000, the developer's cost to buy the land.
+Assuming that the property's new assessed value and the overall property tax rate stay the same, the City will take 17 years to complete payment of the reimbursement.

 The City would use its 25% share of the increment to pay for other improvements in the TIF district.
 View the TIF Fact Sheet (PDF) for more information.